top of page

 Importance of Carbon in Life

 Life as we know it hinges on the essence of carbon.
-It is the backbone of essential molecules like proteins, carbohydrates, lipids, and nucleic acids.
-The interplay of carbon atoms forms the foundation of all known life forms, defining their structure, function and existence.
+It's the backbone of essential molecules like proteins, carbohydrates, lipids and nucleic acids.
+The interplay of carbon atoms forms the foundation of all life forms, defining their structure, function and existence.

-The unique tetravalency of carbon, meaning it can form four covalent bonds with other atoms, allows for an incredible diversity of chemical structures.
-This ability is what makes carbon-based life forms so varied and adaptable to different environments.
+The unique tetravalency of carbon, meaning it can form four covalent bonds with other atoms, presents a diversity of chemical structures.
+This ability makes carbon-based life forms so varied and adaptable to different environments.

 Carbon is a large part of the body.
 About 18.5% of an adult human's weight is carbon, primarily in the form of organic compounds in cells.
 This makes carbon a key component in the molecules of tissues, DNA and metabolic pathways, important to human functions.